-Add/drop dates and deadlines for each term can be found in the refund and academic calendar at www.hccc.edu/refund.
-Students eligible to register online (those who have exited English Academic Foundations) can also add/drop courses online.
-All other students must meet with an advisor to complete the add/drop process in person.
-The form can be accessed at www.hccc.edu/ forms.
-Students may not switch sections without officially doing so through the Office of the Registrar, or they may receive a failing grade.
+Add/drop dates and deadlines for each term can be found in the refund and academic calendar at www.hccc.edu/paying-for-col-lege/tuition-fees/refund-policy.html.
+Students can add/drop courses online.
+Students may not switch sections without officially changing their course registration, or they may receive a failing grade.
 Students are not permitted to sit in any class for which they are not officially registered.
 Students may not enroll in a course that has met for more than three lecture hours.
-Students who decide not to attend HCCC must drop their courses during the add/drop period.
-Non-attendance does not constitute an official withdrawal.
+Students who decide not to attend HCCC must drop their courses during the add/ drop period.
+Non-attendance does not constitute an official with-drawal.
 The College does not drop students for non-attendance.